szaghi/FoBiS/README.md

 ## <a name="why"></a>Why?
 GNU Make, CMake, SCons & Co. are fantastic tools, even too much for a _poor-fortran-man_.
 However, the support for modern Fortran project is still poor: in particular, it is quite difficult (and boring) to track the inter-module-dependency hierarchy of project using many module files.
-Modern Fortran programs can take great advantages of module using, however their compilations can become quickly a nightmare as the number of modules grows.
-As consequence, an automatic building system able to track (on the fly) any changes on the inter-module-dependency hierarchy can save the life of a _poor-fortran-man_.
+Modern Fortran programs can take great advantage of using modules; however their compilations can quickly become a nightmare as the number of modules grows.
+As  a consequence, an automatic build system able to track (on the fly) any changes on the inter-module-dependency hierarchy can save the life of a _poor-fortran-man_.

 ### <a name="automake"></a>Why not use an auto-make-like tool?